 There are therapists — both online and in person — who specialize in the treatment of clinical depression, and can tailor their treatment to your specific needs.
 “Talk therapists” use many different modalities for treating depression, and have various approaches, experience levels, and “vibes,” so it’s worth searching until you find a therapist that you feel most comfortable with.

 Because depression is sometimes caused by multiple factors, including brain chemistry, medication combined with therapy may be an option worth considering.
-Most therapists can connect you with a psychiatrist or MD who can guide you through the process of using medication to treat your depression.
+Most therapists can connect you with an in-person or online psychiatrist who can guide you through the process of using medication to treat your depression.

 When you first ask yourself “Am I Depressed?” it’s natural to feel uncertain, confused, and overwhelmed.
 Figuring out if you are experiencing depression, and what to do about it, is the first step.
 Remember that you are far from alone, help is out there, and you are so worth it.